google/go-github/CONTRIBUTING.md

 Required fields should be non-pointer types without `omitempty`.
 Optional fields should be pointer types with `omitempty`.
-Use `omitzero` for structs and `time.Time` where you want to omit empty values (not just nil).
+Use `omitzero` for `time.Time` where you want to omit empty values (not just nil).
+A struct declared in this package must not be a value with an omit option, because `omitempty` never omits a struct value and our linters reject `omitzero` on one: make such a field a pointer instead.
 For slices and maps, `omitzero` has the opposite behavior: it keeps empty (non-nil) values and only omits nil values.

 ```go
 type RepositoryRuleset struct {